 At the start of each sprint is the sprint planning workshop to discuss and commit to the items for the current sprint.

-During the sprint, the team holds a daily standup meeting each day to check-in on each others' progress.
+During the sprint, the team holds a daily scrum meeting each day to check-in on each others' progress.
 Story previews provide the product owner with an opportunity to provide feedback on features mid-sprint before they are done.

 A periodic storytime workshop reviews items in the backlog for future sprints.
 Once items meet our definition of ready, we play a game of planning poker to estimate their complexity using relative point estimation.